300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Canada has the most important shoreline of any nation on the earth – True or false?
+- Canada has the most important shoreline of any nation on the planet – True or false?

 - The Prime Minister of Nice Britain has to be a sitting Member of Parliament.
 True or false?